Skip to content

 override fun onException(e: Exception, extraData: HashMap<String, Any>) {

-// Handle exception cases
+// Handle exception situations

 }